Remember that box of photos and other stuff at the historical society? Well, my Nancy Drew sleuthing skills found more gardening clues there.

 Clue #2: Letters of recommendation and landscape photos from Lewis Valentine & Co, marked Ardmore, PA.
-Research finds that this is a speciality landscape company with expertise in providing full-grown trees to estates (DuPont), gardens (Longwood) and academic institutions (Notre Dame).
+Research finds that this is a speciality landscape company with expertise in providing full-grown trees to estates (DuPont), gardens (Longwood) and academic institutions (University of Notre Dame).
 There was even a photo of the delivery company.
-Seems our maple trees were brought in as large specimens.
+Seems our maple trees were probably installed as large specimens.

 And so our little mystery is solved, or so it seems.
 It also resolves a question about three towering Eastern Red Cedars behind the house.
 Their placement has always looked intentional and they’re as big as the maples.

 While we will never know for sure the history of this garden, we’ll continue to sleuth for clues.